 Approach 2: Boyer-Moore Voting Algorithm Extension (O(n) time, O(1) space)

-After the first pass, the two candidates are potential majority elements.
-Perform a second pass to verify their actual frequencies.
-Only return those whose count exceeds n/3.
-This technique works because frequent elements cancel out less frequent ones during the voting process.
-It achieves O(n) time and O(1) space without storing frequencies.
+After the first pass, the candidates are potential majority elements but not guaranteed.
+Run a second pass through the array to verify their actual counts and include only those exceeding ⌊n/3⌋.
+This algorithm works because non-majority elements cancel each other out during the voting process.
+The result is O(n) time with only O(1) additional memory, making it extremely efficient for large inputs.

 | Approach | Time | Space | When to Use |